Get a free consultation

 Instead, carefully consider what matters to them, show you care about them.
 Use language and examples that resonate with them.

 Jargon and technical language can be confusing and off-putting for your audience, especially if they’re unfamiliar with your business.
-A typical presentation failure includes too much industry-specific jargon, acronyms and technical terms.
+A typical bad presentation includes too much industry-specific jargon, acronyms and technical terms.

 The best presentations use simple, clear language.
 Sometimes it helps to imagine that you’re a teacher, explaining difficult concepts to a teenager.
 If your 15-year-old niece or nephew grasps your story, so will everyone else.